-The requirement under Standard 3.3.4 to address concerns about patient safety may require additional action such as withdrawing a trainee from the clinical setting.
-Education providers must be aware of the Health Practitioner Regulation National Law, which requires registered health practitioners and employers to notify about registered medical practitioners who have engaged in 'notifiable conduct' as defined in the National Law.
+The requirement under Standard 3.3.4 to address concerns about patient safety may require additional action such as withdrawing a trainee from a clinical setting or from training.
+Education providers must be aware of the Health Practitioner Regulation National Law (National Law), which requires registered health practitioners and employers to notify about registered medical practitioners who have engaged in 'notifiable conduct' as defined in the National Law.